Sensor Tower: PUBG Mobile players have spent over $3.5 billion

-PUBG Mobile players have spent over $3.5 billion on the battle royale game, according to market analyst Sensor Tower, with $500 million of this coming over the last 72 days.
+PUBG Mobile players have spent over $3.5 billion on the battle royale game, according to market analyst Sensor Tower, with the most recent $500 million coming over the last 72 days.

 The mobile version of PUBG (PlayerUnknown’s Battlegrounds) — the game that made the battle royale genre popular — has been out since 2018.
 2020 has been a big year for the game, as quarantined folk have turned to PUBG Mobile for entertainment.
 It has earned $1.8 billion and has seen 198 million downloads so far this year.